 1. INTRODUCTION

-In traditional agriculture, insecticides are essential control options that function as primary barriers against pest infestations and ensure agricultural output (Rehan and Freed, 2014).
-Traditional control methods often rely heavily on synthetic insecticides, leading to adverse effects on the environment, human health, and the development of insecticide resistance (Liu et al., 2018; Ahmad et al., 2007; Saleem et al., 2008; Ahmad et al., 2008; Sayyed et al., 2008; Ali et al., 2010).
-Nevertheless, their extensive application gives rise to significant apprehensions concerning their possible ecological consequences, specifically regarding non-target organisms and the environment at large (Shabir et al., 2023).
-Spodoptera litura, alternatively referred to as the tobacco cutworm, is a formidable agricultural pest that causes significant harm to a wide range of crops including cotton, soybean, peanut, tobacco, sweet potato, taro and cruciferous crops (El-Aswad et al., 2004; Lin et al., 2018).
+In traditional agriculture, insecticides are essential control options that are primary barriers against pest infestations and ensure agricultural output (Rehan and Freed, 2014).
+Traditional control methods often rely heavily on synthetic insecticides, leading to adverse effects on the environment, human health, non targeted insects and the development of insecticide resistance (Liu et al., 2018; Ahmad et al., 2007; Saleem et al., 2008; Ahmad et al., 2008; Sayyed et al., 2008; Ali et al., 2010).
+Nevertheless, their extensive application gives rise to significant apprehensions concerning their possible ecological consequences, specifically regarding non-target organisms (Shabir et al., 2023).
+Spodoptera litura, alternatively referred to as the tobacco cutworm, is a formidable agricultural pest that causes significant harm to a wide range of crops, including, cotton, soybean, peanut, tobacco, sweet potato, taro, and cruciferous crops (El-Aswad et al., 2004; Lin et al., 2018).
 S. litura exhibits a complex life cycle consisting of numerous developmental stages, wherein each stage is vulnerable to different levels of insecticide toxicity.
 It is crucial to comprehend the intricate ramifications of insecticides on these discrete life cycles to develop environmentally friendly pest management approaches that minimize detrimental effects (Jafir et al., 2021).
-S. litura is mainly controlled in its immature stages, especially in 3rd instar larvae by applying chemical insecticides (Shabir et al., 2023).
+S. litura is mainly controlled in its immature stages, especially in 3rd instar larvae, by applying chemical insecticides (Shabir et al., 2023).

 Chlorpyrifos, deltamethrin, fipronil, β-cypermethrin, indoxacarb, chlorantraniliprole, thiamethoxam, imidacloprid and methomyl are common and effective insecticides for controlling S. litura, although the resistance of S. litura to these three insecticides has continued to increase (Ahmad et al., 2008).
-Furthermore, considering the ever-changing characteristics of pest populations and the perpetual development of resistance mechanisms to insecticides, it is critical to conduct ongoing evaluations of the effectiveness and safety of insecticides in order to uphold agricultural sustainability.
-The objective of this research was to conduct a thorough examination of the effects that different insecticides on the distinct life phases of S. litura in a laboratory setting.
+Furthermore, considering the ever-changing characteristics of pest populations and the perpetual development of resistance mechanisms to insecticides, it is critical to conduct ongoing evaluations of the effectiveness and safety of insecticides to uphold agricultural sustainability.
+The objective of this research was to conduct a thorough examination of the effects of different insecticides on the distinct life phases of S. litura in a laboratory setting.
 Through a comprehensive analysis of the complex dynamics between insecticides and S. litura at various phases of development, this research not only enhances our knowledge of pest ecology but also provides valuable insights for the formulation of precise and ecologically sound pest management approaches.

 2. MATERIALS AND METHODS